 Abuse of synthetic marijuana, including Spice and K2, has been linked to an increased risk of kidney damage and failure.

 People who experience an overdose of K2 can become anxious, irritable, paranoid, and physically violent.
 This violence can last for hours.
 This makes emergency medical treatment more difficult, and the psychosis can cause long-lasting damage to mental health.
 With K2 specifically, however, the person experiencing an overdose is more likely to be sluggish or unconscious.

 A person who overdoses on synthetic marijuana like K2 can experience seizures.
-When a person experiences a seizure that is not related to a seizure disorder like epilepsy, they are at greater risk of experiencing another and developing a drug-induced seizure disorder.
-This condition can cause physical and mental damage as well as sudden death.
+When a person experiences a seizure that is not related to a seizure disorder like epilepsy, they are at greater risk of experiencing another, or developing a drug-induced seizure disorder.

 Getting Help for Drug Use